bsclifton/cloud-config/README.md

 cd cloud-config/ && ./install.sh
 ```

+If the install runs into `rbenv: command not found`, you can re-run `./scripts/install_ruby.sh`.

+Similarly, if the install has `nvm: command not found` you can re-run `./scripts/install_nodejs.sh`.

 After the install, the script will print an SSH key to stdout (add this public key to your GitHub profile).

 ### About this configuration

 Ruby is setup using [rbenv](https://github.com/rbenv/rbenv) and (as of 2025/08/23) is set to 3.4.5.

+NVM is installed for nodejs and the latest stable version is used.

 sshd_config is updated to remove root login and to disallow login w/ password.
 To obtain SSH access, you can put your public key under ./keys and it will be installed to the authorized_keys.